Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Results

-To have a better picture of the representational space of the best-correlating autoencoder, we focus on the latent representations in the \textit{encoder} of the autoencoder.
+\textbf{Latent Representation Space. }To have a better picture of the best-correlating autoencoder, we focus on the latent representations extracted from its \textit{encoder}.
 We find that latents of high-memorability images have larger activations, with mean absolute activations correlating significantly with memorability (0.41 for CLIP, 0.32 for SigLIP2, $p<.001$).
 In Figure~\ref{fig:tsne}, we illustrate the spatial distribution of the latents, color-coded by their memorability scores.
 Many clusters consisting of middle and high memorability are spread around the plot.
-However, the least memorable images seem to be clustered separately, which virtually correspond to landscape images that also have the highest patch uniformity.
-Figure~\ref{fig:tsnecat} in Appendix depicts the same plot annotated with image categories well-separated in the latents.
+However, the least memorable images seem to be clustered separately.
+Virtually all of these correspond to landscape images.
+Figure~\ref{fig:tsnecat} depicts the same plot annotated with image categories, which shows that the images of different categories are well separated in the autoencoder's latent space.